Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Results

 \subsection{Comparison of analysis scores}

-To compare different approaches and test areas where the predicted vulnerability changes, we normalized the different output layers by standardizing them to follow Normal distributions with a Mean of 0 and Standard Deviation of 1, i.e. Standard Normal Distribution.
+To compare different approaches and test areas where the predicted vulnerability changes, we normalized the different output layers by standardizing them to follow Normal distributions with a Mean of 0 and Standard Deviation of 1, i.e., Standard Normal Distribution.
 This enabled us to compare different approaches that had different ranges.
-Then we subtracted each output layer from the original AHP results, i.e. AHP Vulnerability Score - Variant Vulnerability Score, to get our final difference layers.
-While computing these difference layers, the positive values showed that as per AHP, the areas were identified as more vulnerable than the variant map did, and the vice versa in case of negative values.
+Then we subtracted each output layer from the original AHP results, i.e., AHP Vulnerability Score - Variant Vulnerability Score, to get our final distribution of difference layers.
+While computing these layers, the positive values showed that as per AHP, the areas were identified as more vulnerable than the variant map did, and the vice versa in case of negative values.

-We compared the results of every other approach with the original AHP results, using AHP as the baseline for checking the robustness of our approaches.
-We wanted to infer three things from the difference layers, 1) Which pixel values changed relative to AHP, 2) How much did they change, 3) Were the changed values higher or lower than AHP?
+We compared the results of every approach (except Fuzzy 1-N AHP) with the original AHP results, using AHP as the baseline for checking the robustness of our approaches.
+Fuzzy 1-N AHP was excluded from the comparisons analysis because it provided little additional information (\nameref{S7_Text}).
+We wanted to infer three things from the distribution of difference layers, 1) Which pixel values changed relative to AHP, 2) How much did they change, 3) Were the changed values higher or lower than AHP?

 Also, since the effect of Population Density on vulnerability was high, we conducted the same difference test to assess whether the Population Density layer by itself could suffice in assessing the vulnerability of the basin.
 This tells us how much of the variability of the vulnerability score can be attributed solely to Population Density.